-Georgakopoulos et al. (1995) provide an overview on workflow management.
+Georgakopoulos et al. (1995) provide an overview of workflow management.
 Workflow management from the perspective of a commercial workflow product is introduced by Leymann and Roller (1999); in particular, the term production workflow was coined in this book as a highly repetitive and automated realization of a core business process.

-Wil van der Aalst et al. (2003a) provides a survey of business process management including the business process lifecycle discussed above.
+Wil van der Aalst et al. (2003a) provide a survey of business process management including the business process lifecycle discussed above.
 In the last decade, process mining has emerged as an important field of research that investigates different types of relationships between process models and process execution information.
-This book does not address process mining; instead we recommend the excellent text book Process Mining by Wil van der Aalst, who presents the current state of the art in all aspects related to process mining, van der Aalst (2011).
+This book does not address process mining; instead we recommend the excellent text book by van der Aalst (2016), who presents the current state of the art in all aspects related to process mining.
 The ProM framework on process mining and analysis is also addressed in van der Aalst et al. (2007).
 Evaluation of business processes from a business perspective is discussed in Schmelzer and Sesselmann (2010).